 6. Create a content editorial calendar

-It’s not enough to just write more.
-Like I mentioned in my course, creating a pattern and system for writing (and sharing) more posts is critical.
-That’s why I recommend you check out CoSchedule – because it helps you (and a team) manage when you will publish and when you will leverage social, for all those new posts.
+It's not enough to just write more.
+Creating a pattern and system for writing (and sharing) more posts is critical.
+That's why I recommend you build an editorial calendar — because it helps you (and a team) manage when you will publish and when you will leverage social, for all those new posts.

 7. Tag key actions and events